rmwoods/beer.ai/docs/_pages/about.md

 title: About
 ---

 Compubeer is a data-driven exploration of beer and brewing.
-We use data science tools to tap the collective knowledge of brewers.

 Contributors:
 <ul>